DeveshiNautiyal/Fraud-Detection-System/README.md

-A full-stack Machine Learning web application that predicts whether a financial transaction is **Genuine** or **Fraudulent**, trained on a real, 1.85-million-row Kaggle dataset.
-Built as a placement/major project for B.Tech CSE, with a live, auto-refreshing dashboard.
+A full-stack Machine Learning web application that predicts whether a financial transaction is **Genuine** or **Fraudulent**, trained on a real, 1.85-million-row Kaggle dataset with a live, auto-refreshing dashboard.

 Live Demo : https://fraud-detection-system-i7j0.onrender.com/batch-predict